Superstar64/aith/README.md

-Aith is a low level functional programming language with linear types, generalized inline functions, levity polymorphism, and effectful regions.
+Aith is a low level functional programming language with linear types, generalized inline functions (staging), levity polymorphism, and effectful regions.
 As of now aith is very early stages and very little is implemented.
 See ``/rules`` for typing rules.